ATVWGS/tenant-management-framework/README.md

 }
 ```

 Currently not all resource properties are considered.
 All string properties on the first level are replaced.
+String mappings also work when resolving users (eg. group owners or members), groups (in CA policies), applications (in CA Policies), namedLocations (in CA policies), agreements (in CA policies), accessPackages, accessPackageCatalogs, accessPackageResources, accessPackageAssignementPolicies.

 | Resource       | Supported properties                                                                       |
 |----------------|--------------------------------------------------------------------------------------------|
 | agreements     | displayName, userReacceptRequiredFrequency                                                 |